 10 Study Tips for Students to Improve Grades

-1. DON’T study in bed.
+1. DON’T Study in Bed

 That’s guaranteed to end in an impromptu nap.
 Same goes for futons.
 Of course, it’s fine to look over some notes in a comfortable position, but get too comfortable, and you may find yourself nodding off.
 Please note that this isn’t an anti-napping statement; I love naps.